roman-milk/roman-milk.github.io/complete-submission.md

  With that, I winked to my brother, who pressed record on the camcorder.
 Carla had clued him in earlier today, and after a blow job, he was all in.

  That done, I went downstairs to see how the carrots were doing.
 Carla was speaking, "So does oral sex count as sex?"
 I laughed as I peeked in and saw all the carrots were gone.
 After quickly downing a couple of beers, I went back upstairs and heard the sound of good hard fucking.
 I opened the door and walked in.
 Mom was on her back, legs up in the air, and her brother has pounding her hard.
 I called Mark, who revealed himself and the camcorder, and Mom tried to cover herself.
 "Oh Mommy, no reason to be modest now."
-Report_Story #2